CAU-LetsCode/ASM-Proj/README.md

 ### Introduction

-For this assignment, you are going to write your first assembler programs by writing some simple code to use the ADD, MOV, SUB, IMUL, and IDIV instructions.
+You are going to write your first assembler programs by writing some simple code to use the ADD, MOV, SUB, IMUL, and IDIV instructions.

 ## Build Setup